vnrocnr/Products-List/README.md

-# A CRUD Application using Vue.JS
+# A CRUD Application using Vue.JS and Fake Store API

 ## A web application built with Vue.js and Vuetify, providing a responsive UI to Create, Read, Update, and Delete (CRUD) products.
 It includes real-time search and dynamic filtering features.